-The Program Committee will select the papers to appear based on their potential to enhance learning outcomes in computing courses.
-Both research papers and practitioner papers must be between 5 and 10 pages long in total.
-Papers that are accepted and presented will appear in the ACE proceedings and will be published in the ACM Digital Library.
+The Program Committee will select the papers to appear based on the contribution they make to the literature on the teaching and learning of computing and their potential to lead to improved learning outcomes in computing courses.
+Both research papers and practitioner papers must be between 5 and 10 pages in length (inclusive of any references).
+Papers that are accepted and presented will appear in the ACE proceedings.

 Papers on research and innovations may be in the context of formal courses or self-directed learning; they may involve, for example, introductory programming, service courses, capstone courses, specialist undergraduate or postgraduate topics, or industry-related short courses.
 We welcome submissions directed at issues of current and local importance, as well as topics of international interest.
 Such topics may include the transition from school to university, articulation between vocational and university education, quality management in teaching, teaching people from other cultures, globalisation, attracting and retaining female students, online, mobile and blended learning.

 In addition to research papers, ACE provides the opportunity for teachers to demonstrate new educational tools, and to share interesting teaching resources, assignments, and techniques that may be of broad interest to the community.
 We encourage the submission of papers that present interesting ways to teach challenging concepts, engaging activities that promote student learning, and compelling assignments.